Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 The Road Ahead

-The government of India has been actively considering raising the minimum legal age of marriage in India for girls to 21.
+The government of India has been actively considering raising the minimum legal age for marriage registration in India for girls to 21.
 In 2020, a committee recommended this change, highlighting its potential to empower women and improve social and economic outcomes.
 However, the proposal faces challenges:

 • Social and Religious Resistance